DewayneSorzano/calculate-concentration/README.md

 Calc_Concentration_script performs the analysis and creates CA_PM_Conc_YEAR1_YEAR2Points (The air quality stations that contain the concentration levels under PM_Concentration) and CA_PM_ConcYEAR1_YEAR2 (the county file containing the average concentration level under the field name MEAN).
 YEAR1 and YEAR2 represent the years the user can either change based on which csv files they downloaded.

+Note: There are two versions of the Calc_Concentration_script

 Required Data:
 Two EPA air quality csvs (linked below)
 Shapefile of California counties (linked below)